Slideshow-digital/slideshow-documentation/docs/documentation/network_access/web_interface.md

 ## Web interface via HTTPS

 Slideshow also supports secured HTTPS protocol for web interface.
 The address is usually `https://{device’s IP address}` for rooted devices and `https://{devices’s IP address}:8443` for non-rooted devices.
 By default, Slideshow generates self-signed SSL certificate on the first start, so browsers will display security alert before accessing the page.
-You can upload your own SSL certificate for HTTPS in [PKCS12 format](https://en.wikipedia.org/wiki/PKCS_12) via web interface → menu `Settings` → `Device settings` → `Certificate for HTTPS`.
+You can upload your own SSL certificate for HTTPS in [PKCS12 format](https://en.wikipedia.org/wiki/PKCS_12) (includes both a private key and certificate) via web interface → menu `Settings` → `Device settings` → `Certificate for HTTPS`.

 ![Dialog for uploading certificate for HTTPS](web_interface_ssl.jpg)
 /// caption
 Dialog for uploading certificate for HTTPS
 ///